MuhammadMajidAltaf/MiniNS_CDH_v1.0/README.md

 # LPHMapEmbedded
-This repository is for Zynq embedded codes
+This repository is for Zynq embedded codes.
+There are two folders and two extra files, including this one.
+The first folder is the hardware wrapper folder, the second is the source code which is run on the board.
+The first extra file is this README, the other is a .pdf file which informs the user how to clone this repository and implement it in the Eclipse SDK.